Get NextJet

 type EntitlementFeatures = {

-analytics: boolean
+analytics: boolean // Feature gate

-clicks: number
+clicks: number // Usage limit

 }

-type Entitlements = Record<SubscriptionPlans, EntitlementFeatures>
+type Entitlements = Record<SubscriptionPlanName, EntitlementFeatures>

-// Entitlements are the features and usage limits that a user has access to based on their subscription plan.
+// Entitlements are the features and usage limits that a user

 export const entitlements: Entitlements = {